emassey0135/audio-navigation/README.md

 # Server Configuration

 On a dedicated server, you can set a maximum radius at which POIs will be sent to clients.
 You can also prevent certain features, such as ore veins, from being sent to clients, whether or not players enable them in client settings.
 On Fabric and NeoForge servers, these can be changed in config/audio_navigation/server_config.toml.
 On Paper and Purpur, change them in plugins/AudioNavigation/config.yml.
+You can also use the settings UI to change server settings on Fabric and NeoForge servers, by joining the world, pressing F6, pressing "Settings", then pressing "Server Settings".